particle-iot/docs/src/content/tutorials/device-cloud/console.md

 firmware version and makes the device eligible to receive released product firmwares once again.

-To unlock a devcie, visit the device's details view by clicking on it from your product's device list.
+To unlock a device, visit the device's details view by clicking on it from your product's device list.
 Click the **Edit button** (shown above), and then click the **Unlock** button: